 - lf you don’t qualify for a discount and are struggling to meet desexing costs, contact the RSPCA on 02 9770 7555 or the Cat Protection Society on 02 9519 7201.

 - Both organisations offer pet desexing, microchipping and initial vaccinations at a discounted rate to owners in genuine need.

-- You can also register for discounted desexing through the National Desexing Network by calling 1300 368 992.
+- All concession card holders are eligible for discounted desexing through the National Desexing Network.
+Call 1300 368 992.